 Do you think your SSD is failure-proof?
 Most people buy Solid State Drives (SSDs) because these are more reliable and efficient than traditional hard drives.
 However, this doesn’t mean that solid-state drive is immune from failure and data loss.
-SSDs are used as an alternative to HDD because these are faster and more stable.
+SSDs are used as an alternative to HDD because they are faster and more stable.

 SSDs are designed with no moving parts and that helps in avoiding mechanical issues.
 But similar to any other device, an SSD also has a limited lifespan, typically ranging from 5-8 years.
 Moreover, most SSDs experience failure or data corruption before even completing their expected lifespan.
 And when that happens, users lose access to the files stored in their SSD.